Mushroom Powder vs Liquid: Which One is better?

 Product B has 29.5g fungal β-glucans per 100g (based in their published Third party test report), $109.9 per 100g, powder

-Please, calculate the cost per gram of fungal β-glucans for each product and tell me which one offers better objective value assuming powder bio-availability 15% and liquid bio-availability 100%
+Please, calculate the cost per gram of fungal β-glucans for each product and tell me which one offers better objective value assuming powder accessibility 15% and liquid bio-availability 100%

 This empowers customers to compare brands and product formats fairly — including us.